grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/05 resources.md

 ## Learning

 - [k6 Learn](https://github.com/grafana/k6-learn).
 A repository with a course and a ton of learning resources
+- [k6 YouTube channel](https://www.youtube.com/c/k6test/playlists).
+Office hours, specific playlists, and other interesting videos from the community.
 - [Awesome k6](https://github.com/grafana/awesome-k6).
 A list of awesome stuff about k6.

-- [k6 YouTube channel](https://www.youtube.com/playlist?list=PLJdv3RhAQXNE1TFXn2pp9h_Ul1q_kJrEZ).
-Weekly interviews with k6 maintainers, users, and other interesting people in the testing community.
+## Community

+- [The k6 community forum](https://community.k6.io/).
+Get support from the k6 team and community.
+- [Get in touch](https://k6.io/community/#join-the-conversation).
+Slack, Meetup, Twitter, Stack Overflow, LinkedIn, and more.

 ## Test servers